MTalha-Codes/mmqlc/README.md

 ## Message !:
 Active development has been stopped from now till my 12th class exam ends....
 Development will be continued somewhere after 20th July 2025, after I qualify the GIKI Entrance Test with Fully Funded Scholarship (Please Pray For Me 🤲 😢).
-However, the codebase will be constantly reviewed and optimizations and refactorings will done when needed
+However, the codebase will be constantly reviewed and optimizations and refactorings will done when needed.

 ***Also Read About:*** [**Notice About Future Development** ](DetailedDocs/notice.md)

 ## License